feminism-chat/feminism-chat.github.io/index.md

 ### 7. Non-Feminist Posters Are Not Welcome Here.

 \##feminism is by and for feminists.
-Non-feminists are strongly encourage to not participate here.
+Non-feminists are strongly encouraged to not participate here.
 If you feel the need to ignore this warning, do not advertise your ideology; you will be banned.
 This rule also applies to police and military members of the armed forces of capitalist nations.

 ### 8. Unwelcome Comments on Users' Personal Choices Will Not Be Allowed.